-We keep a Book of Years and add to it at the end of each history unit.
+For years our family has kept a Book of Years that we add to at the end of each history unit.
 I love teaching history in the right order, and making a Book of Years has helped us to see the overall context of the world and make connections even more.

-I made our Book of Years using an oversized 11″ x 14″sketchbook.
-We used rubber cement to adhere blue card stock to the cover, and then I printed out some cover art I designed to adhere to the card stock.
+I made our first Book of Years using an oversized 11″ x 14″sketchbook.
+We used rubber cement to adhere blue cardstock to the cover, and then I printed out some cover art I designed to adhere to the card stock.
 Here is our printable Book of Years Cover if you’d like to use it.

-Next I used a ruler and measured 3 inches down from the top of each page and drew a light line, then cut along it, leaving it attached at the binding.
+Next, I used a ruler and measured 3 inches (7.6 cm) down from the top of each page and drew a light pencil line, then cut along it, leaving it attached at the binding.

-This allows us to record our timeline along the top pages and our entries in the larger bottom section.
-We can turn the pages independently of each other so that we can see the things that were happening in all the parts of the world at the same time in the timeline even though it wouldn’t fit on one page spread.
+This allowed us to record our timeline along the top pages and our entries in the larger bottom section.
+We can turn the pages independently of each other so that we can see the things that were happening in all the parts of the world at the same time in the timeline even though it wouldn’t fit on one-page spread.

 It took me a bit to figure out how to do the years along the timeline.
 The earliest parts of history are hard to manage because we don’t know much at all about the beginnings of the world, and the spread of years is huge during that time.
 We are religious, so we began with one page about the creation, Adam and Eve, Noah’s ark, and the Tower of Babel.
 The years along this page aren’t labeled.